1. The Curriculum Committee

 b.
 Membership: IR website

-4. The Global Learning Committee
+4. The Global and Intercultural Learning Committee

 a.
 Purpose: To create and coordinate opportunities in global learning for faculty, staff, and students.
 To create and coordinate opportunities for the faculty that include professional development, curriculum development, foreign language and study abroad with the goal of internationalizing the education of as many students as possible.
 Reports through the Vice President for Academic and Student Affairs.

 b.
-Membership: Global Learning Committee website
+Membership: Global and Intercultural Learning Committee website

 5. The Student Success Committee